NicKarlovich/oneDNDConversion/doc.md

 ### Acid Splash
 * now creates 5 foot radius sphere that affects any creature caught inside, and is an evocation instead of conjuration spell

+### Aid
+* no longer increases 3 creature's max HP by 5
+* Instead gives up to 6 creatures within range 5 temp HP, scaling for 5 extra temp HP for each level above that

 ### Arcane Eruption
 * New 4th level sorcery only spell
 TODO - add image of spell here from Playtest 7